openvinotoolkit/openvino/docs/documentation.md

 This section provides reference documents that guide you through developing your own deep learning applications with the OpenVINO™ toolkit.
 These documents will most helpful if you have first gone through the [Get Started](get_started.md) guide.

 ## Importing Models to OpenVINO™ Toolkit
 In this chapter you will learn about available capabilities for importing your models to OpenVINO.
-With the [Model Downloader](@ref omz_tools_downloader) and [Model Optimizer](MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md) guides, you will learn to download pre-trained models and convert them for use with the OpenVINO™ toolkit.
-You can provide your own model or choose a public or Intel model from a broad selection provided in the [Open Model Zoo](model_zoo.md).
-For ONNX and PaddlePadle models, there is an ability to import them to OpenVINO Runtime directly without converting with Model Optimizer.
+With the [Model Optimizer](MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md) user guide, you will learn convert the models for use with the OpenVINO™ toolkit.
+You can provide your own model or choose a public or Intel model from a broad selection provided in the [Open Model Zoo](model_zoo.md) and download them using [Model Downloader](@ref omz_tools_downloader).
+For ONNX and PaddlePadle models, there is an ability to import them without converting with Model Optimizer.

 ## Deploying Inference
 The [OpenVINO™ Runtime User Guide](OV_Runtime_UG/openvino_intro.md) explains the process of creating your own application that runs inference with the OpenVINO™ toolkit.
 The [API Reference](./api_references.html) defines the OpenVINO Runtime API for Python, C++, and C. The OpenVINO Runtime API is what you'll use to create an OpenVINO™ inference application, use enhanced operations sets and other features.
 After writing your application, you can use the [Deployment Manager](install_guides/deployment-manager-tool.md) for deploying to target devices.